If you have questions about registration, here are several resources for you.

 The College Scheduler program helps students create several potential schedules at registration time so that, once registration opens, students have several options set up in case a course that they want is already full.

 If a course that you want is full, keep a watch on BU Brain throughout add/drop.
 It is not unusual for students to change their registration, which may open a spot for you.
-Linked courses, such as General Physics, are not able to be wait listed.
-However, some of our other courses do have wait lists.
+The activity sections of General Physics have wait lists available.
+Students can get on the wait list for the lab and when their space becomes available, they would then register for all three components of the course.

 If you have a time conflict with classes, and need to take both classes, you will need to complete aCourse Conflict form.

-Our department sets some seats aside for freshman orientation and for transfer orientation during the summer.
+Our department sets some seats aside for freshman and transfer orientations during the summer.
 These seats will be opened to other students once orientation is over.
-The courses that have held seats are only in the fall semester and include PHYS 121, 131, 132, ASTR 114 and 115.
+The courses that have held seats are only in the fall semester and include PHYS 121, 131, 132, and ASTR 114.

 For those who have taken an AP Exam, credits can be applied in several ways.
 If you haven't already done so, have your scores sent to Student Records.

 Many of our undergraduate students come to us with credits from another school or want to take courses at a school near their hometown during the summer.
-Find out about transferring credits to BU through the Admissions Office.
+Find out about transferring credits to BU through Admssions.

 Some students want to take another school's version of PHYS 121, 122, 131, or 132